 - I’m William S. Burroughs, and I’m invading Andy Warhol’s brain.

 OR something.
 Character profile, dialogue, federations, mega-corps, what have you.
-Anyway, experiment, get some stuff on paper.
+Anyway, experiment, and get some stuff on paper.
 Read books.
 Watch movies.
 Learn.
 Or don’t.
 Experiment.
-This is your story, and you can take as long as you want to prepare for it with knowing more about your characters.
+This is your story, and you can take as long as you want to prepare for it by knowing more about your characters.
 Generally, the more you focus on the most important parts, the sooner you can craft your story and see where things go.

 Example of a Character Profile